tarantool/ansible-cartridge/doc/steps.md

     temporary_files: "{{ temporary_files + ['/tmp/my_file'] }}"
 ```

-Input facts (set by role):
+Input variables (set by role):

 - `temporary_files` - list of temporary files to remove.

-Input facts from config:
+Input variables from config:

 - `cartridge_remove_temporary_files` - indicates if temporary files should be removed.